csc-510-group-15/Project2_MetaFit/docs/Exercise.md

 # Meal Plan Route

 The `/exercise` route in the application is used for recommending the users some exercises based on the difficulty level.
+The Excercise API of API Ninjas is being used
 ## Route Details

 - **Route Path:** `/exercise`